Pentyrch RFC

 Pentyrch Rugby Football Club is a Welsh rugby union club based in Pentyrch in Wales.
-Pentyrch RFC is a member of the Welsh Rugby Union and is a feeder club for the Cardiff Blues.
+Pentyrch RFC is a member of the Welsh Rugby Union and is a feeder club for Cardiff Rugby.

 Pentrych RFC source their playing team mainly from local members of the community and also run a second team, veteran team, youth team and mini and junior section from age group Under-7's to Under-16's.